Photo by Petrina Tinslay

 According to folklore, the cake was invented around the turn of the 20th century in the house kitchen of Baron Lamington, the governor of Queensland.
 In one version of the origin tale, Lady Lamington had only stale sponge cake to offer visiting dignitaries, so she ordered the cook to dip the leftovers in chocolate and coconut.
 By another account, a maid accidentally dropped the cake in chocolate and was ordered to cover it in coconut to mask the stickiness and avoid waste.
 The governor, it’s said, didn’t care at all for his namesake cakes, whatever their origin.
 He referred to them as “those bloody poofy woolly biscuits.”

 Baron Lamington might change his mind if he could try one of the lamingtons sold today at Flour and Stone bakery and café in Woolloomooloo, a suburb of Sydney.
-“The reaction has been pretty overwhelming,” says owner and baker Nadine Ingram, who added lamingtons to the menu in April of this year.
+“The reaction has been pretty overwhelming,” says owner and baker Nadine Ingram, who made the decision to add lamingtons to the menu.
 “They always sell out.
 We can’t not have them.”